MadScrewdriver/qsketchmetric/docs/tutorials/Rendering your first parametric DXF file.rst

 We’ll assume you have :ref:`QSketchMetric installed <installation-section>` already.

-First download the `example.dxf <https://raw.githubusercontent.com/MadScrewdriver/qsketchmetric/main/docs/_static/DXF/tutorial.dxf>`_
+First download the `tutorial.dxf <https://raw.githubusercontent.com/MadScrewdriver/qsketchmetric/main/docs/_static/DXF/tutorial.dxf>`_
 file from the `QSketchMetric repository <https://github.com/MadScrewdriver/qsketchmetric>`_.
 It is an example of a parametric DXF file that we will use in a tutorial.